radiac/django-fancy-formset/docs/installation-javascript.rst

 As a module in the browser
 ==========================

-You can also use it as a module directly from your HTML - here we'll assume you've copied ``formset.module.js`` into your Django static dir:
+You can also use the JavaScript module directly from your HTML - here we'll assume you've copied ``formset.module.js`` into your Django static dir:

 .. code-block:: html